Being online is essential for most modern day businesses.

 Focus on keyword intent

 This is all about understanding why someone is searching for that phrase, and how to use it to your advantage.
-For example, if you sell hand-made candles, someone searching for “how to make candles at home” are not going to be in the market to buy your product.
+For example, if you sell hand-made candles, someone searching for “how to make candles at home” isn’t going to be in the market to buy your product.

 Use long-tail keywords